bingenortuzar/simplecircuits/_posts/2016-11-19-basicMaterials.markdown

 For the first circuits, the materials list is short and easy to find:
 ![copperTape]({{ site.url }}/assets/basicMaterials500.jpg)

-        - CR2032 Cell battery  (or any other 3v battery)
+        - CR2032 coin battery  (or any other 3v battery)
         - Some leds
         - Copper tape
         - Paper